 Modification of contributed module and core files must implement one of the following options to ensure changes aren’t overwritten by Remote Administration (RA) updates.
-RA uses Drush to update both core and contributed modules for Drupal 7.x and some sites running the current Drupal version, so all modifications will be overwritten during the update process.
+RA uses Drush to update both core and contributed modules for sites running the current Drupal version, so all modifications will be overwritten during the update process.

 If you are working with a third-party development team who will not be apart of your ongoing support, ensure they understand and supply the information in these guidelines.